Izurii/Lenovo-Y720-KB-Led-Controller/README.md

 This software controls the backlight of Lenovo Legion Y720 Keyboard on Linux, as the Lenovo didn't make the drivers/software for Linux.

-It works mostly the same as the Lenovo Nerve Center, including the global hotkey of **Fn+Space** to change between profiles created by the user.
+It works mostly the same as the Lenovo Nerve Center, including the global hotkey of **Fn+Space** to change between profiles created by the user and the hotkey that is located in the key **7** of the numpad this hotkey opens the software.

 Here a screenshot: